JuRaKlWi/Rapid-Journal-Quality-Check/README.md

     </a>
 </p>

-Chrome extension to display SJR along with the H-Index and CCF score next to Google Scholar search results.
+<b> Chrome extension to display SJR along with the H-Index and CCF score next to Google Scholar search results. </b>

 </p> Based on and adapted from CCFrank by WenyanLiu: https://github.com/WenyanLiu/CCFrank4dblp
 </br> Using the public Crossref API: https://api.crossref.org/swagger-ui/index.html